dirtydask/Installl-Winlogbeat/README.md

 # Installl-Winlogbeat

-A PowerShell script to install Winlogbeat.
+A PowerShell script to install Winlogbeat in a air-gapped environment.